Kjelll/Portfolio/README.md

 # Portfolio
-Unity projects, links to my shadertoy profile, and what else I can think of putting here.
+Unity projects, link to my [shadertoy profile](https://www.shadertoy.com/user/Jarazz), and what else I remember to put here.

 ## Age of Empires Game Design:
  Some game design document examples featuring some small change and civ expansion example ideas for Age of Empires 2 are listed [here](/AoE/AoE_doc.md).